Just Dance (video game series): Possible film adaptation

-On 14 January 2019, Deadline reported that Screen Gems has acquired rights to a film adaptation of Just Dance, with Jason Altman and Margaret Boykin from Ubisoft Film & Television set to produce alongside Jodi Hildebrand and Will Gluck of Olive Bridge Entertainment.
+On 14 January 2019, Deadline reported that Screen Gems had acquired rights to a film adaptation of Just Dance, with Jason Altman and Margaret Boykin from Ubisoft Film & Television set to produce alongside Jodi Hildebrand and Will Gluck of Olive Bridge Entertainment.
 In January 2020, it was reported that Molly Prather, Amelie Gillette, Brian Gatewood, and Alessandro Tanaka wrote the script for the film.
-In January 2023, Gluck was reported to be re-writing the script alongside A.C.
-Bradley.
+In January 2023, Gluck was reported to be rewriting the script alongside A. C. Bradley.